 - Login required: Your catalog is only visible after users sign up.

-- Access code required: Your catalog is only visible after users sign up and input an access code provided by you.
+- Access code required: Your catalog is only visible after users sign up and input an access code provided by you or purchased by a user through a subscription (more information here).

 Which should I choose?

-You should choose Public if you want to allow anyone to see your course catalog.
-This is great if you're selling training, or you'd like trainees to be able to browse prior to requiring sign up.
+You should choose Public if you want to allow anyone to see your course catalog and if you want it to be discovered within search engines, such as Google.
+This is great if you're selling training, or you'd like trainees to be able to browse prior to signing up.
 Here's an example.

 - Example: "As an entrepreneur, I want all potential customers to see the range of my course offerings as easily as possible."